 A few weeks later, the dentist will call you in for a brief second appointment.
 They will remove the temporary crown and cement the permanent crown in place.

-If you have a tooth with severely damaged enamel or concerns that you might need a crown, please feel free to call us at 714-557-0882 to schedule an appointment.
+If you have a tooth with severely damaged enamel or concerns that you might need a tooth crown, please feel free to call us at 714-557-0882 to schedule an appointment.